Dansby Swanson Player Props: Cubs vs. Pirates

 Dansby Swanson At The Plate

-- Swanson has 13 doubles, two triples, seven home runs and 36 walks while batting .264.
+- Swanson is hitting .266 with 13 doubles, two triples, seven home runs and 36 walks.

-- Among the qualified batters in MLB, his batting average ranks 65th, his on-base percentage ranks 45th, and he is 105th in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 61st, his on-base percentage ranks 42nd, and he is 106th in the league in slugging.

-- Swanson is batting .350 with one homer during his last outings and is riding a seven-game hitting streak.
+- Swanson is batting .286 with one homer during his last outings and is on an eight-game hitting streak.

-- Swanson has reached base via a hit in 43 games this year (of 70 played), and had multiple hits in 19 of those games.
+- Swanson has reached base via a hit in 44 games this season (of 71 played), and had multiple hits in 20 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.